 Faculty with experience and connection to the industry provide insight into the actuarial field and teach in class sizes of around 25-30 students.
 The program is one of seven nationwide invited to participate in the annual Traveler’s Insurance Actuarial Case Competition.
 UW-Eau Claire’s Actuarial Network Student Organization is a very active organization for students seeking actuarial careers.

 Data from the Bureau of Labor Statistics and the Census Bureau consistently rank actuarial careers as one of the best jobs in the U.S. The demand remains strong in the traditional actuarial roles of pricing and reserving insurance products, and many actuaries are now employed in other non-insurance areas of the financial sector.
 Numerous actuaries serve in the emerging field of enterprise risk management.
 The actuarial career as a whole seems less susceptible to economic cycles than other fields.

-The interdisciplinary comprehensive major provides the students with a strong background in mathematics, accounting, economics and business finance and prepares students for the first four professional exams.
+The interdisciplinary comprehensive major provides students with a strong background in mathematics, accounting, economics and business finance, and prepares students for the first four professional exams.
 The actuarial science minor prepares students for at least two professional exams.

 Places you’ll find recent graduates:

 St. Paul, MN